 Temporary Heating.
 Portable units or other appliances may only be used on a Temporary Basis when a permanent device is under repair or out of service.

-A Heating Device “red tag” may only removed by a Person with the appropriate certification.

 Unit Enclosure Integrity.
-The integrity of the Unit Enclosure shall be properly maintained and shall prevent the intrusion of.
+The integrity of the Unit Enclosure shall be properly maintained and shall prevent the intrusion of:

 Infestations;